FormidableLabs/builder/README.md

 Builder is an enhancement to `npm run TASK`.

-Builder is a meta-tool for all your common build, quality, test tasks.
+Builder is a meta-tool for all your common build, quality, and test tasks.

 ## Overview